ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

     from launch import LaunchDescription
     from launch_ros.actions import Node

-These import statements pull in the Python modules necessary for launch files.
+These import statements pull in the some Python ``launch`` modules.

 Next, begin the launch description itself by adding the lines: